 Honestly, I really saw no need to tinker with the recipe because it is just so good as is–why mess with a good thing?
 I had no intention of committing such yeasted-blasphemy!

-That is until Lady Lisa Bear asked if I thought a whole wheat version would be possible.
+That is until Lady Lisa Bear asked if I thought a whole wheat version of English muffin bread would be possible.
 Once she planted that seed, it festered in my brain until I had no choice but to play around with the recipe.

 Seriously, Friends!
 This kind of stuff keeps me up at night until I get it out of my system.
 When the choice is between fresh bread or insomnia, I’ll choose fresh bread every time.